blocksds/dswifi/documentation/local_multiplayer_mode.md

 ```

 This is required even if your application needs to switch between Internet and
 local multiplayer mode, you can't use `WFC_CONNECT`.
+Also, you can't use the
+DSi driver in multiplayer mode, it will use the DS compatibility mode.

-Note that hardware timer 3
-will be used by the WiFi library after this call.
+Note that hardware timer 3 will be used by the WiFi library after this call.

 After using multiplayer mode you can call this to switch to Internet mode: